sin-ying-lin/sin-ying-lin.github.io/_posts/2022-08-02-PatientPerspectives.md

 </div>

-Similarly, among RDQ facets, positive mental health has the strongest relationship with patient perceived improvement.
-The second one was well-being, the thrid symptom reduction, thr fourth coping abilities, and the fifth functioning.
+Similarly, among RDQ facets, positive mental health has the strongest relationship with patient-perceived improvement.
+The second one was well-being, the third was symptom reduction, the fourth was coping abilities, and the fifth was functioning.

 Interestingly, if you compare the results with the table above, you'll find that patient perceived improvement had stronger relationships with <i> raw </i> post-treatment RDQ scores than <i> changes </i> of RDQ scores.